Particular/docs.particular.net/nservicebus/upgrades/support-policy.md

 For other NServiceBus packages, refer to [the list of supported versions of all packages](supported-versions.md).

-## Extended Support Policy
+## Extended Support

-Extended support is helpful when more time is needed to upgrade an existing system on an unsupported version of NServiceBus to a supported version of NServiceBus.
-In order to be entitled to extended support, a valid support agreement with Particular is needed.
+Extended support is helpful when more time is required to upgrade an existing system from an unsupported version of NServiceBus to a supported version.
+In order to be entitled to extended support, a valid support agreement with Particular Software is required.
 Extended support provides an extra two years at the end of the mainstream support.
 During this period:

-   - Older samples are still provided to customers.
+   - Samples for unsupported versions are still provided for all customers.
-   - If a bug is detected and reported, Particular will triage it and provide a patch if it is deemed critical.
+   - If a critical bug in an unsupported version is detected and reported, Particular Software will provide a patch release.

 ## Compatibility guarantees